Algebraic geometry at Stanford

 We have an active algebraic geometry seminar at Stanford, which meets

 weekly.
-We have a regular student seminar.
-There will be a new seminar this year, run by the younger people in the department.
-We have an algebraic geometry colloquium joint with Berkeley which
+We have a student seminar.
+We have had an algebraic geometry colloquium joint with Berkeley and Davis which

 a twice-yearly conference rotating around

 the western U.S. and Canada.
-We hosted this conference
+We hosted the first regular WAGS

 There are often talks in the topology, number theory, and symplectic